gbs4ever/childrens-books/fixes.md

 - [x] Clean up placeholders (capitalize words, remove colons)
 - [x] Add "[5.2]" to the end of the first line.
 This is the ActiveRecord version
 - [x]  add a "Create a new book" button As new user logging in just sees current books
+- [ ] children can only see books that have ok status
+- [ ] restyle the index books page show
+- [ ]  let user edit or change password
 - [ ] use  css grid for nave bar
 - [ ] use css grid symantic ui css for book display
 - [x] The "status" attribute  as a drop down or radio button selection